ElNinoLombard/ElNinoLombard/README.md

 Web Developer.
 Writer.
 Student.
 Dancer.
 -------------------------------

-I'm a 25 year old French-Mexican NestJS / React / Angular / Java Web Developer with a masters degree as an expert in web development.
+I'm a 25 year old French-Mexican NestJS / React / Angular Web Developer with a masters degree as an expert in web development.
 Mainly focusing on frontend but keeping a great love for the backend, I love building apps and have always appreciated the creative part about coding.
 In my free time I like playing videogames, listening to music, exercising, playing rugby, writing and doing martial arts.

 * 🌍  I'm based in Bordeaux, FR
 * 🚀  I'm currently working at [Neat (fullstack developper)](https://www.neat.eu/en)